gluster/gdeploy/templates/README.md

 ##Templates

-The ansible playbooks that specifies the setting up and deployement of GlusterFS
+The ansible playbooks that specifies the operations for setting up and deployement of GlusterFS